Print| Email

 These are just some of the many requirements imposed on business operating in Quebec by the Charter.
 While compliance with these requirements is onerous in any event, it’s clear that compliance is made significantly less painful by virtue of the trademarks exception which, as seen above, reduces the compliance burden in many cases.

-To reduce the burden soon-to-be imposed by the new-and-improved Charter, businesses operating in Quebec should contact an experienced trademark agent today.
-An experienced trademark agent is key to registering a mark as soon as practicable.
+To futher reduce the potential burden soon-to-be imposed by the new-and-improved Charter, businesses operating in Quebec should contact an experienced trademark agent today.
+An experienced trademark agent is key to helping assess the implications of the Charter and the Regulation on your trademarks and their corresponding use.

-If you’re likely to be affected by the changes to the Charter and have questions about registering your trademarks ahead of the coming-into-force date, contact us today for a complimentary initial telephone appointment with a member of our team.
+If you’re likely to be affected by the changes to the Charter and have questions about it or the corresponding Regulation, contact us today for a complimentary initial telephone appointment with a member of our team.